mightyprinces/rsschool-cv/cv.md

 ```

 ### Experience
-Currently I'm working as a UI designer in game company.
-Mostly my frontend experience is in studying courses.
-I solved a bunch of Codewars problems and LeetCode problems.
-I made several html pages with css and js during previous RS School courses
+Currently, I’m working as a UI designer in a game company.
+My frontend experience comes mainly from studying courses and practicing on my own.
+I’ve solved a variety of problems on Codewars and LeetCode, which helped me strengthen my algorithmic thinking and programming skills.
+During previous RS School courses, I also built several HTML pages with CSS and JavaScript, which gave me hands-on practice in creating interactive layouts.

 ### Education
 St. Petersburg Institute of International Economic Relations, Economics and Law (IIEREL) - IVESEP